ismail-amouma/Open_Pharmacy_Finder_Web_App/README.md

 ## Usage

-1. Obtain a Google Places API key by following the instructions on the [Google Places API documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key).
+1. Obtain a Serper API  key by following the instructions on the [Try 2,500 queries for free](https://serper.dev/).

 2. Replace `'YOUR_API_KEY'` in the `app.py` file with your actual Google Places API key: